ivanvorobei/SPStorkController/README.md

 - [Contact or Order Develop](#contact)

 ## Requirements
-Swift 4.2 & 5.0.
+Swift 4.2 & *5.0*.
 Ready for use on iOS 10+

 ## Installation

 ### CocoaPods:

-You can use [CocoaPods](http://cocoapods.org/) to install `SPStorkController` by adding it to your `Podfile`:
+[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
+To integrate `SPStorkController` into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'SPStorkController'